Animated squares

 de Young details

-Neel at de Young museum San Francisco
+Neel at de Young Museum San Francisco

 Alice Neel was one of the twentieth century’s most radical painters.
 This was the first comprehensive West Coast retrospective of Neel’s work.
 The award-winning exhibition included paintings, drawings, and watercolors, along with additional artworks and media exclusive to the San Francisco show.
 Installation view photograph by Gary Sexton, courtesy of the Fine Arts Museums of San Francisco.
 Visit their website.